 TenZ also loves spending his money on merchandise.
 He was a Premier Fan badge holder at Anime Expo 2019 in Los Angeles, the biggest anime convention in North America.

 The Philippines’ number one Mobile Legends: Bang Bang streamer and pro player, Akosi Dogie, is arguably the biggest manga, and figure collector in the MLBB scene.

 If you have been following Akosi Dogie’s vlogs, you already know about his expensive collection of figures.
-Just late last year he spent roughly US$10,000 (about PH₱500,000) on new One Piece figures, those giant ones that have their own backdrops and sometimes even light up for a full effect.
+In 2020, he spent roughly US$10,000 (about PH₱500,000) on new One Piece figures, those giant ones that have their own backdrops and sometimes even light up for a full effect.

 His total figure spending totaled US$12,000 (PH₱600,000).
 The rarest item in Akosi Dogie’s collection would have to be Portgas D. Ace’s Burning Point figure, where only 300 stocks were made and he acquired model 001.